matteomartelli/licknet/README.md

-leaknet
+licknet
 =======

-Network of guitar leaks
+Network of guitar licks